Class B baseball: Inside Waverly's 'pretty special' (and improbable) run to the state title game

 “It’s amazing that this group has come together like it has; I can’t describe the feeling it gives all of us,” Waverly coach Luke Tewes said.
 “This team has been a through a lot, we’ve battled and we’ve fought, so for them to come together like this is pretty special.”

-To get it done for the third time at state, Waverly needed the same brand of hard-nosed baseball it had shown in its two prior wins.
+To get it done for the third time at state, Waverly needed the same brand of hard-nosed baseball it had shown in its two previous wins.

 People are also reading…